-Holly had acquired a working knowledge of magic, but she wasn’t as good as she wanted to be.
-She might be able to knock someone over with Senkilo’s Cannon, or create a semi-transparent haze with Shindalthi’s Cloud, but the purpose of the Cannon was to kill or maim, and the purpose of the Cloud was to conceal the caster as well.
+Holly had acquired a working knowledge of magic, but she wasn’t nearly as good as she needed to be.
+She could knock someone over with Senkilo’s Cannon, or create a semi-transparent haze with Shindalthi’s Cloud, but the purpose of the Cannon was to kill or maim, and the purpose of the Cloud was to conceal the caster.

 Holly could do neither, and it pissed her off to no end.

-Flaysac and his allies had become complacent; Holly’s scouts reported that enemy guards would laugh and joke as they manned their posts.
-Some of the lazier ones would strut around without any armor, or take a quick snooze when they thought that no one was looking.
-They’d been kicking the shit out of Holly’s army, so even though it was unacceptable from a soldier’s perspective, it was understandable.
-Even the badasses were starting to relax.
-Continual victory bred complacency in the mightiest warriors, and Flaysac’s army was no exception.
-They’d been tearing the ass out of Holly’s barbarians like rabid frat boys going after some unsuspecting high school va-jay-jay.
+Flaysac and his bandits had become complacent.
+His guards laughed and joked as they manned their posts.
+Some of the lazy ones would strut around without any armor, or take a quick snooze when they thought no one was looking.
+They’d been kicking the shit out of Holly’s army, so even though their lax behavior was unacceptable from a soldier’s perspective, it was perfectly understandable.
+Victory bred complacency in the mightiest of warriors, and Flaysac’s guys were no exception.
+They’d been tearing the ass out of Holly’s barbarians like rabid frat boys going after high school va-jay-jay.

-Just like the Indashi.
-These roided-out ape-monkeys were simply pawns—tools to help her return to Earth, so she could rip Peter’s face off and revel in his screams.
+Exactly like the Indashi.
+These roided-out ape-monkeys were simply her pawns—tools to help her return to Earth, so she could rip Peter’s face off and revel in his screams.

-“Warriors!” she shouted, riding Braveheart-style before a line of mounted Indashi.
+“Warriors!” she shouted, riding Braveheart-style before a line of mounted barbarians.
 “My Death Rider elite!
-Chosen for your ferocity in battle, as well as your gigantic fucking balls!”
+Chosen for your ferocity, as well as your gigantic fucking balls!”

 “And now!”
-Holly swung her ferocious gaze from side to side.
-“Now I call upon you to do what you were born for!
-What you were DESIGNED for!”
+Holly swung her gaze from side to side.
+“Now you’ll fulfill your motherfucking destiny!”

 The Death Riders erupted with raucous cheers.
-They banged their shields with weapons or gauntlets, screaming and hooting like meth’d up linebackers.
+They banged their shields with brutish weapons or their metal gauntlets, screaming and hooting like meth’d up linebackers.
 Spittle flew and dotted the ground.

 “That’s right!”
 Holly roared.
 “Let’s skullfuck Flaysac in his motherfucking FACE!”

 The Death Riders went into a crazy-ass frenzy.
-They started spasming, shaking, bumping chests, slapping skulls, and shoving each other like they were in a barbarian mosh pit.
+They started bumping chests, slapping skulls, and shoving each other as best they could from atop their mounts—like they were inside a mosh pit for dino-riding maniacs.

 “TO WAR!”
 Holly screamed.
-She raised her sword high above her head.
+She raised her blade high above her head.

 “TO WAR!”
 An assortment of morning stars, spike-clubs, and squared-off swords punched toward the sky.

-She pulled on Gucci’s reigns and galloped toward the encampment’s exit.
-The Death Riders followed hot on her heels.
-As they men made a beeline for the front, she inwardly smiled.
+She galloped toward the encampment’s exit, the Death Riders following hot on her heels.
+As the men made a beeline for the mountains, she inwardly smiled.

-She might have been a coldhearted bitch, but she wasn’t wrong.
+And though Holly Dent was a coldhearted bitch, she wasn’t wrong.